-- The MPC will have six members. - Three each will be nominated by the government and the RBI and each member will have one vote. - While the majority voice of the committee will be final in deciding the interest rates and the RBI will have to accept the verdict, the governor gets a casting vote in case of tie. - Chairman of the Monetary Policy Committee is Governor of RBI.
-Urjit Patel is the present chairman of MPC.
+- The MPC have six members. - Three each nominated by the government and the RBI and each member have one vote. - While the majority voice of the committee will be final in deciding the interest rates and the RBI will have to accept the verdict, the governor gets a casting vote in case of tie. - Chairman of the Monetary Policy Committee is Governor of RBI.
+Shaktikanta Das is the present chairman of MPC.